-The FLATLINE project is a government funded research project that is demonstrating homes can reduce the cost of their energy whilst also providing “balancing” for the National Grid.
+The FLATLINE project is a government funded research project demonstrating that homes can reduce the cost of their energy whilst also providing “balancing” for the National Grid.

 The “balancing” to the National Grid is necessary because our energy demands do not align with our capacity for energy generation, and with renewable generation this becomes even more challenging.
-The FLATLINE project seeks to demonstrate that the energy demand from our homes can be “time-shifted” so that it better aligns with when energy is being generated.
+The FLATLINE project has demonstrated how energy demand from our homes can be “time-shifted” to better align with when energy is being generated.
 This process, called domestic demand side response, can reduce peak demand for electricity and energy costs, as well as reducing carbon emissions.

-To achieve this, the project is using low/zero carbon technologies installed under the Welsh Government’s Innovative Housing Programme and implementing new controls to operate these to help balance the demand to the National Grid.
+To achieve this, the project used low/zero carbon technologies installed under the Welsh Government’s Innovative Housing Programme and using new controls to operate these to help balance the demand to the National Grid.
 These technologies include ground source heat pumps, thermal and electrical storage in the homes, photovoltaic generation on the roofs and smart controls for the residents.
-Through FLATLINE’s controls of these, it is anticipated that the raw cost of the energy for the homes, without transmission or management costs, could drop by more than half.

 The FLATLINE project has demonstrated how shifting demand for energy within homes can have significant impacts – both in terms of reducing carbon emissions, as well as saving money for the energy bill payer (roughly around a 25% reduction).